A Microbiome Theory-of-Everything

 Hence regardless of how we arrive at the scenario of reduced microbial diversity, the dangers seem to be more or less the same, and a change in the local micro-ecology that causes parasitic growth while at the same time also causing a depletion of symbionts might create the perfect dysbiotic storm that triggers and maintains chronic disease over time, while host genetics merely dictates the individual phenotypic expression.

 Having in mind the potentially devastating effects of getting under (excessive) parasitic influence and the cost of loosing nutritionally essential symbiotic relationships, it could be predicted that a relatively stable equilibrium in the host microbiome will be heavily defended by several parties of the human-microbe super-organism, and it also starts to make sense why the body sometimes generates what would otherwise be perceived as dragged-out and exaggerated immune-responses to these (initially) relatively minor microbial threats.
-Inflammation is a collective term for the body’s response to stress, including anti-microbial defence-mechanisms, and in the following chapter we will try to explore specifically how this response relates to disease.
+Inflammation is a collective term for the body’s response to stress, including anti-microbial defence-mechanisms, and in the following section we will try to explore specifically how this response relates to disease.

 References [ + ]